katrinjaretzki/pdsnd_github/README.md

 03/29/23

 ### Project Title
-##Explore US Bikeshare Data
+Explore US Bikeshare Data

 ### Description
 In this project, Python is used to explore data related to bike share systems for three major cities in the United States: Chicago, New York City, and Washington.
-The data was provided by [Motivate] (https://motivateco.com/), a bike share system provider for many major cities in the United States to uncover bike share usage patterns.
+The data was provided by [Motivate](https://motivateco.com/), a bike share system provider for many major cities in the United States to uncover bike share usage patterns.

 A variety of **descriptive statistics** has been computed:
 * Popular times of travel